Salihan04/ME_N-ToDo/README.md

 # MEAN-ToDo
 A ToDo list single page application using the MEAN stack.
 This project is just to allow me apply the knowledge I have about the MEAN stack.
-Additionally, I want to explore writing unit tests and linking an app to a CI server
+Additionally, I want to explore writing unit tests and linking an app to a CI server.

 ## Objectives
 * [ ] Display simple web page with title and heading